smk291/Solarized/README.md

 # Solarized Mono

-Solarized Mono modifies the widely used Solarized color scheme so that source code
+Solarized Mono modifies the widely used Solarized color scheme so that source code will be rendered in just two colors: a background color and a foreground color.

 ![](https://raw.githubusercontent.com/smk291/Solarized-Mono/master/solarizedmonolight.jpg)

 ![](https://raw.githubusercontent.com/smk291/Solarized-Mono/master/solarizedmonodark.jpg)

 =====

+# The following is the readme of the [Sublime Text 3 Solarized package](https://github.com/braver/Solarized):

 # Solarized